 games, discussing anything related to science and technology, and browsing

 Reddit.
 Justin is available by e-mail and by appointment most of the week.

-Kara Snyder is a Freshman Chemistry and Education major with a concentration in Secondary Education and is planning on minoring in physics.
+Kara Snyder is a sophomore Chemistry and Education major with a concentration in Secondary Education and is planning on minoring in physics.
 Kara is a member of the Honors School.
-Kara is also a Student Government Association Senator and Human and Community Relations chairperson.
-Another club that Kara is actively involved in is the Resident Hall Association.
+Kara is also a Student Government Association Senator and the Human and Community Relations chairperson.
+She is also actively involved in the Resident Hall Association.
 Kara will be an Orientation Leader for the New Student Orientation in the summer and will be a Supplemental Instruction Leader for Chemistry in the fall.
-Kara’s favorite things to do is watching and playing basketball and hanging out with friends.
+Kara’s favorite things to do are watching and playing basketball and hanging out with friends.
 Email is the best way to contact her.